pbek/qt-piwik-tracker/README.md

 - include [piwiktracker.pri](https://github.com/pbek/qt-piwik-tracker/blob/master/piwiktracker.pri)
   to your project like this: `include (qt-piwik-tracker/piwiktracker.pri)`
 - include `piwiktracker.h` in your `.cpp` file
-- use the library to talk to your Piwik server
+- use the library to talk to your Piwik / Matomo server

 ```cpp
 // the 3rd parameter is the site id